SchlossLab/severe-CDI/paper/paper.md

 in R (R Core Team 2020), Python (Van Rossum and Drake 2009), and GNU bash.
-Additional software and packages used in the creation of this manuscript include cowplot (Wilke 2020a), ggtext (Wilke 2020b), ggsankey (Sjoberg 2022), schtools (Sovacool, Lesniak, and Schloss 2022), the tidyverse metapackage (Wickham et al. 2019), Quarto, and vegan (Oksanen et al. 2023).
+Additional software and packages used in the creation of this manuscript include cowplot (Wilke 2020a), ggtext (Wilke 2020b), ggsankey (Sjoberg 2022), schtools (Sovacool et al. 2022), the tidyverse metapackage (Wickham et al. 2019), Quarto, and vegan (Oksanen et al.
+2023).

 ## Data availability